procedure1/AutoBS/README.md

 ***Auto NJS Fixer***

+Automated version of the classic NJS Fixer mod by Kylemc.
+Set it and forget it!
+Overrides Beat Saber PLAYER OPTIONS > JUMP DURATION TYPE and OFFSET

 | Option                       | Description |
 | ---------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | **Enable for Practice Mode** | When enabled, Auto NJS Fixer attempts to apply its adjustments in Practice Mode.
 It will be overridden if `PracticePlugin` is installed (activated or not). |